 Practicing coloproctologists are naturally able to bring their own experiences into the discussions hence this programme, which is based on our 2011 gold-award winning surgical Masters, has gone from strength to strength to be a unique specialist course, delivered worldwide.

 This course is comprised of six, 16-week-long online modules, providing advanced learning in the following specialist areas:

 - Research, Audit and Service Evaluation

 - Management and Service Delivery

 - Research Dissertation

 Each module is delivered in two-week topics, with learning outcomes mapped to the UK ISCP colorectal surgery curriculum.
-You will also be required to undertake approximately 10 hours of independent study each week, including:
+Every student is different, but you will be required to undertake up to 10 hours of independent study each week, which can include:

 - Discussing an online clinical case with your peers to draw out learning opportunities and evidence-based practice

 - Completing formative assessments to aid your learning, including multiple choice questions and script concordance tests